Quantum jump metrology in a two-cavity network: Conclusions

-A limitation of our work is that the results are only attainable numerically, and the Fisher information is only calculable for small times.
-However, the expected behaviour has been predicted with approximations previously and the observed behaviour here is in line with this \cite{lewismaybee}.
+A limitation of our work is that the results are only attainable numerically, and the Fisher information is only calculable exactly for small times due to its exponential growth in the number of probes.
+However, the expected behaviour has been predicted with approximations previously and the observed behaviour here is in line with previous work \cite{lewisbeige}.
 Moreover, it may be possible to obtain estimates for the Fisher information at large times by using sampling techniques.
 Even in this case however, the number of possible trajectories is extremely large even for reasonable values of $N$, thus meaning the number of trajectories needed to sample over may also need to be large.
-Due to how well the predicted bound matches the uncertainty predicted from our measurement signal though, we believe that our fitting of the Fisher information to be reasonable.
+Due to how well the projected bound matches the uncertainty predicted from our measurement signal though, we believe our fitting of the Fisher information to be reasonable.

 An alternative measurement protocol for gaining information about the phase would be to utilise all information gained in the continuous monitoring of the cavity network and follow a Bayesian inference procedure.
-In an open system where the photon statistics are observed this is perhaps the most natural way to envisage the measurement of an unknown parameter \cite{pstat}.
-This could be further supplemented by a strong quantum measurement of the cavity state at the end of the observation which supplements the information gained from monitoring the photon statistics.
-For the purpose of this work though, we choose to just consider the Fisher information as a proof-of-principle that a quantum enhancement exists.
+In an open system where the photon statistics are observed this is perhaps the most natural way to envisage the measurement of an unknown parameter \cite{Kay,Gammelmark2,Opto}.
+This could be further supplemented by a strong quantum measurement of the cavity state at the end of the observation which supplements the information gained from monitoring the photon statistics \cite{Albarelli}.
+For the purpose of this work though, we choose to just consider the Fisher information as a proof-of-principle that a quantum enhancement exists and concentrate on a simple to implement measurement.
 Because of this property, cavity networks like the one shown in Fig.~\ref{fig:setup} are very likely to attract more attention for applications in quantum sensing and might play a crucial role in the development of quantum machine learning devices.